|

 - Roads are hard surfaces, which increases the likelihood of

 stress problems.
-Keep a careful cheek on your athletes when high mileages and
+Keep a careful check on your athletes when high mileage and

 speed work is programmed